Skip to main content

 Loading...

-• The configuration should now be saved, and you should have exited to the command line interface.
+• The configuration should now be saved, and you should be back at the command line interface.

 • Enter the following command to start compilation.
 This will take some time.